Flora of Cantabria: Origin of current vegetation

 The vegetation of Cantabria is adapted to two types of substrate.
-On the one hand, there are limestone rocks, as in Peña Cabarga or Picos de Europa, with little soil development and a large amount of outcropping rocks, which have a very characteristic flora, adapted to these types of soils, called calcareous flora, very similar throughout the region, but especially abundant in the eastern sector, where this type of substrates predominate.
-On the other hand, there are acidic rocks (sandstones, clays, siltstones...), which supply few nutrients to the soil.
-This type of material harbors an acidophilic flora very characteristic of the high mountains of the Cantabrian Mountains, and in general, dominant in the region.
+On the one hand, there are limestone rocks, as in Peña Cabarga or Picos de Europa, with little soil development and a large amount of outcropping rocks, which have a very characteristic flora adapted to these types of soils, called calcareous flora.
+These are very similar throughout the region and are especially abundant in the eastern sector, where this type of substrate predominates.
+On the other hand, there are acidic rocks (such as sandstones, clays or siltstones), which supply few nutrients to the soil.
+This type of material harbors an acidophilic flora very characteristic of the high mountains of the Cantabrian Mountains which is, in general, dominant in the region.

 The other determining factor of the composition of the current vegetation landscape is the evolutionary history of the different floristic communities present today.
 This evolution is due both to biogeographical causes and to the influence exerted by man over the centuries.
-The Quaternary glaciations, together with the interglacial periods marked the evolution of the different phases of the flora of the region, which went through very cold periods, with tundra-type vegetation, with warmer periods, in which temperate deciduous hardwood forests spread throughout the territory.
-It is usually considered three thousand years before the present, as the approximate date when the vegetation acquired similar characteristics to the present, that is, dominated by deciduous hardwood forests, accompanied by Mediterranean forest formations, with evergreen species, covering the territory from sea level to 1700 - 1900 meters, considered the ceiling of the wooded vegetation in Cantabria.
+The Quaternary glaciations, together with the interglacial periods, marked the evolution of the different phases of the flora of the region, which went through very cold periods, with tundra-type vegetation, and warmer periods, in which temperate deciduous hardwood forests spread throughout the territory.
+Three thousand years ago is generally considered to be the approximate date when the vegetation acquired similar characteristics to the present, that is, dominated by deciduous hardwood forests, accompanied by Mediterranean forest formations, with evergreen species and covering the territory from sea level to 1700 - 1900 meters, considered the ceiling of the wooded vegetation in Cantabria.
 Of this potential vegetation, only a small unaltered part survives today in the most inaccessible parts of the region.
-In the rest of the territory, human action has caused the degeneration of the forest and the appearance of substitution stages, made up of heaths and scrublands, and finally of pastures and meadows, the basis for livestock feeding.
+In the rest of the territory, human action has caused the degeneration of the forest, and the appearance of substitution stages, made up of heaths and scrublands, and pastures and meadows, the basis for livestock feeding.

-The most appropriate way to describe the vegetation landscape is to refer to its bioclimatic floors, which are distributed in a staggered manner with respect to the altitude.
-Four bioclimatic floors or horizons can be differentiated in Cantabria: the hilly, the montane, the subalpine and the alpine, the latter restricted to the summits of the Picos de Europa.
+The vegetation landscape can also be defined by its bioclimatic floors, which are distributed in a staggered manner with respect to altitude.
+Four bioclimatic floors or horizons can be differentiated in Cantabria: the colline, the montane, the subalpine and the alpine, the latter restricted to the summits of the Picos de Europa.

 Colline zone

-The colline level, which is distributed approximately from sea level to 500 - 600 meters above sea level, has a vegetation landscape dominated by the presence of mowing meadows, the basis of dairy cattle feeding, which have been implanted by man, replacing the old temperate deciduous forests that covered the entire territory.
-This area has been the most transformed by human development, as it is here that the majority of the population and a large part of the infrastructures and intensive exploitations are located, so its ecosystems show a significant degree of alteration.
+The colline level, which is distributed from approximately sea level to 500 – 600 meters above sea level, has a vegetation landscape dominated by the presence of mowing meadows, the basis of dairy cattle feeding, which have been implanted by man, replacing the old temperate deciduous forests that covered the entire territory.
+This area has been the most transformed by human development, as it is here that the majority of the population and a large part of the infrastructure and intensive exploitation is located, so its ecosystems show a significant degree of alteration.

 The vegetation communities of these coastal territories include those typical of the littoral (beaches and dunes, cliffs, and marshes), hay meadows, mixed deciduous forests, holm oak groves, riverside forests and eucalyptus plantations.